 There is a wide and often bewildering range of equipment available for detecting, recording and identifying bat species, so here is some advice to help you select the right equipment and get the most out of it.
 You can also watch our video guide to using bat detectors or read an article from Bat News (Autumn/Winter 2011) in which different users, ranging from beginners to experts, recommend their favourite bat detectors.

 - Buying a bat detector

-- Sound analysis software instructions
+- Sound analysis